ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 ## Introduction
-In this blog post we will use traffic data which is made available by the flemish governement.
+In this blog post we will use traffic data made available by the Flemish government.

 Several examples will be provided about how this data can be processed in various ways:
-* Transform the data into events with [Spring Cloud Stream](https://cloud.spring.io/spring-cloud-stream/)
+* Transform the data into events with [Spring Cloud Stream](https://cloud.spring.io/spring-cloud-stream/){:target="_blank" rel="noopener noreferrer"}
-* Do some stream processing using some plain old java, the native way.
+* Do some stream processing using some plain old Java, the native way
-* Process these events with [Kafka Streams](https://kafka.apache.org/documentation/streams/) via [Spring Kafka](https://spring.io/projects/spring-kafka)
+* Process these events with [Kafka Streams](https://kafka.apache.org/documentation/streams/){:target="_blank" rel="noopener noreferrer"} via [Spring Kafka](https://spring.io/projects/spring-kafka){:target="_blank" rel="noopener noreferrer"}
-* Do similar processing with [Apache Storm](http://storm.apache.org/)
+* Do similar processing with [Apache Storm](http://storm.apache.org/){:target="_blank" rel="noopener noreferrer"}

 # The Data
 The traffic data is registered on fixed sensors installed in the road itself.

 <img alt="Sensor " src="/img/2018-08-08-streaming-traffic-data/detectielussen%20A12.JPG" class="image fit">

-General information about the sensors can be retrieved from [http://miv.opendata.belfla.be/miv/configuratie/xml](http://miv.opendata.belfla.be/miv/configuratie/xml).
+General information about the sensors can be retrieved from [http://miv.opendata.belfla.be/miv/configuratie/xml](http://miv.opendata.belfla.be/miv/configuratie/xml){:target="_blank" rel="noopener noreferrer"}.

 ``` java
     <meetpunt unieke_id="3640">